 COVID-19 Immediate Response Action Plan for Visitor Centres and Visitor Services

-We're living in a very surreal world with the complete halt of our beloved Tourism industry.
+We're living in a very surreal world with the turmoil Covid has wreaked on the Tourism industry.

-For Visitor Servicing teams, now is the time to join the COVID-19 battle to help your local community and local tourism operators through this very tough and uncertain time.
+Whether you are back in lockdown or operating in a reduced capacity, now is the time for Visitor Servicing teams to join the COVID-19 battle to help your local community and local tourism operators through this very tough and uncertain time.

 Firstly, if you haven't already, have a read of the tips we have shared on our COVID-19 Immediate Response Action Plan for Destinations.
 This blog shares a few additional tips that are unique to Visitor Centres, that can be done regardless of where your team is working.